zainzafar/react-native-firebase-graphql-template/SETUP.md

    - Add iOS app using the bundle identifier from your staging App Store Connect app
    - Add Android app using the package name from your `.env` file
      - When prompted for SHA-1 certificate, run: `cd mobile/android && ./gradlew :app:signingReport`
-     - Copy the SHA-1 from the "development" flavor output
+     - Copy the SHA-1 from the `debug` variant output
    - Add Web app to this project
    - Use this project for development and staging builds